-The Retirement Plan's active participant headcount decreased from the prior year and the ratio of active participants to annuitants continued to decrease.
-The Public Fund Survey Summary of Findings for FY 2015 states "When combined with an unfunded liability, however, a low or declining ratio of actives to annuitants can cause fiscal distress for a pension plan sponsor...A lower ratio of actives to annuitants results in costs to amortize a plan's unfunded liability over a relatively smaller payroll base, which increases the cost of the plan as a percentage of employee payroll."
+The Retirement Plan's active participant headcount increased from the prior year.
+However, the ratio of active participants to annuitants continued to decrease.
+The Public Fund

+Survey Summary of Findings for FY 2016 states "When combined with an unfunded liability, however, a low or declining ratio of actives to annuitants can cause fiscal distress for a pension plan sponsor...A lower ratio of actives to annuitants results in costs to amortize a plan's unfunded liability over a relatively smaller payroll base, which increases the cost of the plan as a percentage of employee payroll."
 The Summary goes on to state "A growing number of annuitants, combined with a low or negative rate of growth in active members, will result in a reduction in a retirement system's external cash flow."

-In the January 1, 2017 Actuarial Valuation, the Retirement Plan's actuary has assumed a steady future level of active members through the projection period of 2047.
+In the January 1, 2018 Actuarial Valuation, the Retirement Plan's actuary has assumed a steady future level of active members through the projection period of 2048.
 To the extent future participation differs from this assumption, the future contribution levels will be impacted.
-Although the assumption used by the Plan's actuary in recent years has kept the active headcounts level, the active population has decreased, declining from 8,317 in the 2013 Valuation to 8,186 in the 2014 Valuation.
-The headcount increased to 8,251 in the 2015 Actuarial Valuation before declining again to 8,204 in the January 1, 2016 Actuarial Valuation and 8,129 in the most recent January 1, 2017 Actuarial Valuation.
-The active to annuitant ratio has declined from 0.86 in the 2013 Valuation to 0.79 in the 2017 Valuation.
+The active population has fluctuated each year but has remained fairly steady.
+The headcount increased from 8,186 in the 2014 Actuarial Valuation to 8,251 in the 2015 Actuarial Valuation before declining again to 8,204 in the 2016 Actuarial Valuation and 8,129 in the 2017 Actuarial Valuation.
+The headcount increased slightly to 8,192 in the most recent 2018 Actuarial Valuation.
+The active to annuitant ratio has declined from 0.84 in the 2014 Valuation to 0.78 in the 2018 Valuation.

-The Plan's active to annuitant ratio of 0.79 is significantly lower than the average result from the Public Fund Survey of 1.44, and indicates the importance of this ratio to the plan's finances.
+The Plan's active to annuitant ratio of 0.78 is significantly lower than the average result from the Public Fund Survey of 1.42, and indicates the importance of this ratio to the plan's finances.
 While the Plan's actuary has confirmed the reasonableness of the level headcount assumption with the CTA, we recommend the Plan continue to monitor this assumption and its reasonability.